There are two aspects of starting a blog :

 Image Source: Orbit MS

-It can be from entrepreneurs or influencers quoting in an interview or an article on the particular issue raised at the article.
+It can be from entrepreneurs or influencers quoting in an interview or an article on the particular issue raised in the article.

-Quotes are also the best opening sentences of the article as it sometimes sensationalizes, tickles or establishes the graveness of the isseu at hand.
+Quotes are also the best opening sentences of the article as it sometimes sensationalizes, tickle, or establish the graveness of the issue at hand.